tommydilillo/lab-angular-data-binding/README.md

   - `ngIf`
   - `ngModel`

 In the starter code, we've provided a list of foods in the form of a TypeScript array of objects.
-This has already been imported in the pre-generated foods-list component.
+This has already been imported into the foods-list component provided to you.

 ## Submission